 Five Best Places to Spot Wildflowers in Sonoma County

 Each spring, grapevines spring back to life after winter dormancy right in step with the burst of wildflower blooms in Sonoma County.
 Thanks to the long, wet winter, both vineyards and flowers are showing off their spring colors a bit later than usual this year, and experts say there won’t be a super bloom.
 But, there are still beautiful spring flowers to behold.
 Plant lovers are scrambling to Sonoma County’s many regional and state parks in search of elusive lupine and ubiquitous buttercups, but if you love the original plant-based drink (aka fine wine), Healdsburg is the perfect place to sate your love of both wildflowers and wine.
-Here are our five best places to spot wildflowers around Healdsburg with vineyards and wineries just steps away from the blooms.
+Here are our five best places to spot wildflowers in Sonoma County around Healdsburg with vineyards and wineries just steps away from the blooms.
 This list is updated with the latest sightings, though bloom length and locations seem unpredictable after such unusual winter weather.
 Enjoy the hunt.

 Jordan Vineyard & Winery